slopey112/USACO/README.md

 # USACO Problem Solutions

-The following are tables filled with all my full-solved solutions to USACO problems.
+The following are tables filled with all my solutions to USACO problems.
+To clarify, all of the below problems have been full-solved with the respective solutions.

 ### Bronze
 Problem Date   | Problem Name                       | Solution Notes